watzenare/PushApi/README.md

 ## Support

-If you want to give your opinion, you can send me an email or comment the project directly (if you want to contribute with information or resources).
-Once the official degree project finished, I will accept foreign contributions if you are interested in.
+If you want to give your opinion, you can send me an [email](mailto:eloi@tviso.com), comment the project directly (if you want to contribute with information or resources) or fork the project and make a pull request.

-Contributions are accepted for the project
+Also I will be grateful if you want to make a donation, this project hasn't got a death date and it wants to be improved constantly:

 [![Website Button](http://www.rahmenversand.com/images/paypal_logo_klein.gif "Donate!")](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=eloi.ballara%40gmail%2ecom&lc=US&item_name=PushApi%20Developers&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest&amount=5 "Contribute to the project")